The Legend of Zelda: Ocarina of Time: Gameplay

 Link gains abilities by collecting items and weapons found in dungeons or in the overworld, including several optional side quests and minor objectives.
 Side quests can reward new weapons or abilities.
-In one side quest, Link trades items with non-player characters in a trading sequence that features ten items and ends with him receiving the two-handed Biggoron Sword, the strongest sword.
+In one side quest, Link trades items with non-player characters in a trading sequence that features 10 items and ends with him receiving the two-handed Biggoron Sword, the strongest sword.
 In another side quest, Link can acquire a horse who allows him to travel faster but restricts him to only attacking with arrows while riding.

 Link is given an ocarina near the beginning of the game, which is later replaced by the Ocarina of Time.
-Link learns twelve melodies that allow him to solve music-based puzzles and teleport to previously visited locations.
+Link learns 12 melodies that allow him to solve music-based puzzles and teleport to previously visited locations.
 The Ocarina of Time is also used to claim the Master Sword in the Temple of Time, which causes Link to be transported seven years into the future and become an adult.
 Young Link and adult Link have different abilities.
-For example, only adult Link can use the Fairy Bow, and only young Link can fit through certain small passages.
+For example, only adult Link can use the Fairy Bow, while only young Link can fit through certain small passages.
 After completing certain tasks, Link can travel freely between the two time periods by replacing and taking the sword.

 Plot

 Setting

 Ocarina of Time is set in the fictional kingdom of Hyrule, the setting of most Legend of Zelda games.
 Hyrule Field serves as the central hub, and is connected to several outlying areas with diverse topography which are home to the races of Hyrule.
-On the eastern outskirts of Hyrule are the Kokiri, a forest-dwelling race living as children with fairies, and the Zora, fish-like creatures in the middle of a crisis.
-North is Hyrule Castle and its surrounding town, where the royal family and most Hylians reside, and Kakariko Village and Death Mountain, home of the Gorons, rock-consuming creatures.
+On the eastern outskirts of Hyrule are the Kokiri forest, where the childlike Kokiri and their fairy companions reside, and Zora River, home of the fish-like Zora race.
+North is Hyrule Castle and its surrounding town, where the royal family and most Hylians reside, and Kakariko Village at the foot of Death Mountain, home of the rock-consuming Gorons.
 The secluded western desert belongs to the Gerudo, a population mostly consisting of women who serve the king, a man that is born once every century.
 Lon Lon Ranch, a ranch renowned for its horses and high-quality milk, sits in the center of Hyrule Field, and Lake Hylia to the south serves as a touristic fishing attraction where the Water Temple resides.